 Wilkins shared this sentiment, saying “It was team work at its best!
 They worked together over several months to learn the subject matter, form their own views and ask us good questions.”

 Looking back on the competition, team co-captain Daniel Sozanski shared, “going through the 1st round, we felt confident in following the strategy we used last year to make our script and we worked extremely hard to improve upon it as well.”
 He continued, “When we found out we made it to the second round… we got right back to work on Q&A. In the days before the competition, we proved ourselves in practice and solidified our preparation, feeling ready to answer any questions we could be asked.”
-Sozanski is an economics major with minors in finance and applied math.
+Sozanski is an Economics major pursuing a Minor in Finance through the Bendheim Center for Finance.

 “Working with our advisors has been a phenomenal experience, Prof. Blinder, Prof. Wilkins, and Prof. Dudley are some of the most knowledgeable experts on central banking and monetary policy in the world,” said Sozanski.
-“It was great to be able to discuss our work with them and ask questions about topics we weren’t exactly sure how to address in our work.
+“It was great to be able to discuss our work with them and ask questions about topics we weren’t sure how to exactly address in our work.
 They were really helpful and supportive throughout the whole process!”
-Williams added, “Some of our most educational moments as a team have come when we ask a question where our advisors disagree on the answer.”

 The full team roster is included below.
 More information on current and past Princeton Fed Challenge teams can be found on the Griswold Center website.
 Congratulations to this year’s team on a well-deserved honor!